-This website provides residents, old and new with the resources to stay informed and participate in the ongoing physical and community development work.
+This website provides residents, both old and new, with the resources to stay informed and participate in the ongoing physical and community development work.

 Integrating the new neighbourhood with its surrounding context will create enjoyable places to live where people want to stay, by providing significant benefits including public parks, play spaces and community facilities.